break-line-edu/table-project/README.md

 - The table component is already built
 - The filter box component is already built
 - You only need to worry about the two filters, functions and segments.
+- You do not need to worry about changing/tracking the limit
 - The data returned from getCollection() is in the following format:

 ```json